 The main goal when it comes to a swimming pool's water is to ensure it's crystal clear and clean.
 However, many factors can come between swimmers and a clear swimming pool.
 For example, froth or foam in swimming pool water prevents that water from being as clear it should be.
 Several reasons exist for why the froth appears on your pool water, including water that suffers from a calcium imbalance.
-Does this Spark an idea?

 Air in a swimming pool is one cause of frothy water.
 It can happen when there's an air leak in the pool's water return line.
 Another reason for frothy pool water is the oils and lotions from swimmers that invariably end up in a pool's water.
 The water can also suffer from low calcium hardness, meaning it's too soft.
 Soft pool water often froths up from agitation.
 Additionally, frothy swimming pool water can occur after you've treated the pool with an algaecide to kill off pool algae.

 Always check any swimming pool return lines for air leaks and then fix them to help prevent water frothiness.
 Swimming pool users should wear only waterproof or water resistant sunblocks, lotions and oils if they intend to swim.
 The best preventative against frothy swimming pool water is to ensure your pool's water chemistry is in balance at all times, including its pH, total alkalinity and calcium hardness levels.
 A pool's pH should be between 7.4 and 7.6.
 Swimming pool total alkalinity levels should be at 80 to 100 ppm.
 Keep calcium hardness between 200 and 400 parts per million, or ppm, with a maximum of 1,000 ppm.
 Lastly, maintain swimming pool chlorine levels at 2 ppm.